Shradha97/waveglow-tensorflow/README.md

 Now some samples at step 592k are at */step_592k_samples*.

 ## Setup
-First we need python3 along with [Tensorflow](https://github.com/tensorflow/tensorflow) with gpu support, the version this repository use is **r1.12**.
+First we need python3 along with [Tensorflow](https://github.com/tensorflow/tensorflow) with tensorflow-nightly-gpu support, the version this repository use is **r2.0.0**.
 Other versions may also work, but I'm not sure which version will have error.

 We also need: